 Covers basic principles of financial valuation and analysis.
 Topics include financial statement analysis, working capital management, long-term financing decisions, and capital structure and dividend policy.
 Prerequisites: MBA 510 and MBA 520

 Employs a case study approach for applying marketing principles to marketing management and strategy.
 Quantitative and qualitative approaches involve situation analysis, market analysis and targeting, strategic applications and marketing planning.
-Includes computer simulation of marketing decisions.
 Prerequisite: MBA 520

 Examines theory, concepts, and functions of governmental entity accounting.
 Topics include organization and structure, budgeting, and fund accounting.
 Prerequisite: MBA 510